101guptaji/Smart-Shopping-Cart/README.md

 # "Smart Shopping Cart" Application

-### Objective: Build an interactive E-commerce Shopping Cart App that uses React hooks, Context API, routing, Redux for state management, and conditional rendering.
+An interactive E-commerce Shopping Cart App that uses React hooks, Context API, routing, Redux for state management, and conditional rendering.

-# App Requirements:
+# App Details:

     Home Page:
         Display a list of products with their names, images, prices, and an "Add to Cart" button.
         Show a Search bar to filter products by name.
         Display a Cart Summary with the total items and total price.
-        Navigate to a Product Details page on clicking a product.
+        Navigate to a Product Details page by clicking a product.

     Product Details Page:
         Show detailed information about the selected product.